Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Liberty and its opponents have gone over the current 53.5-point total in six of 10 games (60%) this season.
+- Liberty has combined with its opponents to put up more than 53 points in six of 10 games this season.

-- These two squads combine to allow 44.3 points per game, 9.2 fewer than this contest's over/under.
+- This contest's over/under is 8.7 points more than the 44.3 these two squads combine to allow per game this season.

-- The average total in Flames games this season is 57.1, 3.6 points more than Saturday's over/under of 53.5.
+- The average total in Flames games this season is 57.1, 4.1 points above Saturday's over/under of 53.

-- In 2021, games involving the Black Knights have averaged a total of 49.1 points, 4.4 fewer than this game's set over/under.
+- The 49.1 PPG average total in Black Knights games this season is 3.9 points fewer than this game's over/under.

 Liberty Stats and Trends

-- Liberty has played 11 games, with five wins against the spread.

-- The Flames have been favored by 3.5 points or more seven times this season and are 3-4 ATS in those matchups.
+- So far this season, the Flames have been installed as favorites by a 3.5-point margin or more seven times and are 3-4 ATS in those matchups.

-- Liberty's games this year have gone over the total in four out of 10 opportunities (40%).
+- Liberty's games this year have eclipsed the over/under four times in 10 opportunities (40%).

-- In games that Liberty amasses more than 318.1 yards, the team is 5-4 against the spread and 7-3 overall.
+- In games that Liberty amasses over 318.1 yards, the team is 5-4 against the spread and 7-3 overall.

-- The Flames have turned the ball over five more times (18 total) than the Black Knights have forced a turnover (13) this season.
+- The Flames have turned the ball over 18 times this season, five more turnovers than the Black Knights have forced (13).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.